Applicant Responsibilities & Code of Conduct

-- Abide by all selected OptomCAS school-specific deadlines.
+- Abide by all selected OptomCAS program-specific deadlines.

-- Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by your designated optometry schools and colleges.
+- Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by your designated optometry programs.

-- Provide the names and email addresses of your evaluators and notify them that they will be contacted by email for their letter and Evaluation Request Form.
+- Provide the names and email addresses of your evaluators and notify them they will be contacted by email for their letter and evaluation.

-- Respond immediately to all notices and questions received from OptomCAS and each school and college to which you apply (you are responsible for checking your personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions).
+- Respond immediately to all notices and questions received from OptomCAS and each program to which you apply.
+You are responsible for checking your personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions.

 - Print a copy of the completed OptomCAS application upon submission.

 - Agree to submit the correct OptomCAS application fee.

 - Check your application status by logging in to the OptomCAS application.